shahid129/mycar/README.md

 ## Acknowledgement

-I want to express my gratitude to my tutor, Kasia, and my mentor, Ronan, for their continual support and advice.
+I want to express my gratitude to my tutor Kasia, and my mentor Ronan, for their continual support and advice.
 The Jan-2022-lwetb slack group and all of the other slackers in the code institute

 ### Thank You